 Not a small motorcycle but extremely functional.

 In 1982 the there was only one thing better for a Japanese motorcycle enthusiast to see than a Honda CB1100RC and that was more than one.
 In fact, it was the sight of five of the limited run, homologation specials, that greeted me on the forecourt of Trevena Honda at their Main North road dealership.
-Only 200 of the RC model had been imported into Australia and I was on a mission to secure one for myself.
+Only 200 of the RC model had been imported into Australia, and I was on a mission to secure one for myself.

 The CB1100RC though was a different kettle of fish.
 Built primarily to redress the balance of power in production bike racing, it was not cheap.
 At $5,800 (Aus) it was almost twice the price of the CB900FZ it was based on, although this was tempered somewhat by the fact, that as a limited run special, it would hold its price and potentially appreciate in value.

 That first ride home on the RC was an interesting one as it was the first time I’d ridden a motorcycle with a full fairing.
 It proved to be quite effective at keeping the wind and weather off the rider although the hands were less well protected.
 The footpegs were set slightly higher and a bit more rearward pushing the rider’s knees into the alloy fuel tanks indentations.
-The adjustable handlebars (a similar system to Laverda’s) were in the dropped position giving good “feel” from the front end.
+The adjustable handlebars (a similar system to Laverda’s) were in the dropped position giving a good “feel” from the front end.
 The brakes were highly effective causing the forks to compress considerably.
-The RC was physically a large machine but it steered and changed direction with relative ease.
+The RC was physically a large machine, but it steered and changed direction with relative ease.

 Once at home it was time to indulge in the motorcyclist’s favourite pastime, making adjustments to the bike.
 The TRAC anti-dive system on the front forks was set at number one of its four positions, hence the accentuated nose-dive under brakes.
-This setting was changed to number three and the air pressure in both forks was set to 25psi (between 23 to 27psi was recommended by Honda).
+This setting was changed to number three, and the air pressure in both forks was set to 25psi (between 23 to 27psi was recommended by Honda).

 Air caps on the fork top and the engine oil temperature gauge with warning lights.